Griddle

-A griddle, in the UK also called a girdle, is a cooking device consisting mainly of a broad, usually flat cooking surface.
+A griddle, also called a girdle in Scotland, is a cooking device consisting mainly of a broad, usually flat cooking surface.
 Nowadays it can be either a movable metal pan- or plate-like utensil, a flat heated cooking surface built onto a stove as a kitchen range, or a compact cooking machine with its own heating system attached to an integrated griddle acting as a cooktop.

 A traditional griddle can either be a brick slab or tablet, or a flat or curved metal disc, while in industrialized countries, a griddle is most commonly a flat metal plate.
 A griddle can have both residential and commercial applications and can be heated directly or indirectly.
 The heating can be supplied either by a flame fuelled by wood, coal or gas; or by electrical elements.
 Commercial griddles run on electricity, natural gas or propane.

 Griddles can be made of cast iron, but there are also non-stick varieties.
 A residential griddle may be made of cast iron, aluminium, chrome steel, or carbon steel.
 The vast majority of commercial-grade griddles are made from A36 steel, though some are stainless steel or composites of stainless and aluminium.
 The plate surfaces of commercial griddles can be made of cast iron, polished steel, cold-rolled steel or can have a chrome finish.